 - Monitor shore power and generator status. - Monitor battery status for one or more batteries.
-By using the voltage of for example battery chargers, it can also visualise secondary batteries such as Generator starter batteries. - Monitor the power conversion equipment: chargers, inverters, inverter/chargers. - Monitor AC loads, and DC loads. - Control shore power input current limit. - Control the inverter/charger: switch it off, on, or set it to charger-only. - Optionally open the Victron Remote Console panel; allowing access to further parameters.
+By using the voltage of for example battery chargers, it can also visualise secondary batteries such as Generator starter batteries. - Monitor the power conversion equipment: chargers, inverters, inverter/chargers. - Monitor solar production from an MPPT Solar Charger. - Monitor AC loads, and DC loads. - Control shore power input current limit. - Control the inverter/charger: switch it off, on, or set it to charger-only. - Optionally open the Victron Remote Console panel; allowing access to further parameters.

-Power equipment compatibility:
+Victron equipment compatibility:

-• All Victron inverter/chargers: From a 500VA single phase device up to a large 180kVA three phase-system, including Multis, Quattros, 230VAC and 120VAC models.

-Battery Monitors: BMV-700, BMV-702, BMV-712 and newer, Lynx Shunt VE.Can, Lynx Ion BMS.
+- All Victron inverter/chargers: From a 500VA single phase device up to a large 180kVA three phase-system, including Multis, Quattros, 230VAC and 120VAC models. - Battery Monitors: BMV-700, BMV-702, BMV-712 and newer, Lynx Shunt VE.Can, Lynx Ion BMS. - All Victron MPPT Solar Charge Controllers